Seminar on Science Communication and Outreach

 10:15 - How to write an informative article?
 The case of The Conversation

-Claudia Lorenzo, editor of The Conversation.
+Claudia Lorenzo, Editor of The Conversation

 11:15-11:45- Coffee break - Networking

-11.45-13:15 - How to do a TV interview? *
+11.45-13:15 - How to do a television interview?

 Bienvenido León, Professor of Communication.
 Director of the Department of Journalism, University of Navarra.